lenevor/docs/localization.md

     echo __('exception.enviroment');

+If you are using your default translation strings as your translation keys, you should pass the default translation of your string to the __ function:

+    echo __('I enjoy programming.');

 Again, if the translation string does not exist, the __ function will return the translation string key that it was given.

 If you are using the Plaze templating engine, you may use the {{ }} echo syntax to display the translation string: